bethmbarnes/MYC_resistant_housekeepers_in_FC-MYC_cells/README.md

    - Investigate interaction effects of MYC status and SAEi treatment on gene expression.

 4. **Gene Set Enrichment Analysis**: Evaluate Hallmark MYC target genes for enrichment across conditions.

+## Viewing rendedered files

+Download files from notebooks_rendered and open in web browser to see R code with rendered graphics